philly88r/etsygne/README.md

 3. Enter your Printify API key in the top right corner
 4. Select your shop from the dropdown
 5. Use the tabs to:
-   - Generate designs with AI
+   - Generate multiple designs with AI
+   - Assign different designs to different print areas
    - View your existing products
    - Create new products with your designs